kazurayam/HowToWriteSLF4JLogsIntoFile/README.md

 Now we will need to do something new.

 Please visit the [Releases](https://github.com/kazurayam/HowToWriteSLF4JLogsIntoFile/releases/) page of GitHub repository.
 You will find a link to a jar file named `LoggerContextConfigurator-x.x.x.jar`.
+This jar contains the compiled binary of the class [`com.kazurayam.ks.LoggerContextConfigurator`](https://github.com/kazurayam/HowToWriteSLF4JLogsIntoFile/blob/develop/Keywords/com/kazurayam/ks/LoggerContextConfigurator.groovy).
 Please download the jar file and save it into the `Drivers` folder of your local Katalon Studio project.
 The `Driver` folder would like this:

 ![02 Drivers](https://kazurayam.github.io/HowToWriteSLF4JLogsIntoFile/images/02_Drivers.png)

-Please create a file lin:https://github.com/kazurayam/HowToWriteSLF4JLogsIntoFile/blob/develop/Include/config/logback-file.xml\[`Include/config/logback-file.xml`\].
-The content of the file should be like the one as described above.
+Please create a file [`Include/config/logback-file.xml`](https://github.com/kazurayam/HowToWriteSLF4JLogsIntoFile/blob/develop/Include/config/logback-file.xml).
+The content of the file should be exactly like the source.
 You should copy and paste it.

 The final step; you want to create a Test Listener.